Saharshv/nooks-fullstack-takehome/README.md

 ### Instructions

-To run the app simply "npm i" and then "cd backend"
+First install all the dependencies, do "npm i" and then "cd backend" and do "npm i".
-To start the backend server, "npm run dev".
+To start the backend server, "npm run dev" inside the backend folder.
 To start the frontend app, "cd .." and then "npm start".

 ### Problem